 What is Cash on Delivery/Pay on Delivery?

 Online orders incorporating cash on delivery enable clients to make purchases without holding up cheques or electronic transfers.
-Customers can place online orders using the cash-on-delivery method without worrying about additional fees or other surprises.
-Additionally, using this technique enables customers to acquire products without having to pay in instalments or a down payment, allowing them to pick up their purchases whenever it is most convenient for them.
+Customers can place online orders using the cash on delivery method without worrying about additional fees or other surprises.
+Additionally, using this technique enables customers to acquire products without having to pay in installments or a down payment, allowing them to pick up their purchases whenever it is most convenient for them.

 Except for the collection of the payment, the entire COD process is placing and executing an order.
 After the package is delivered, the buyer pays the supplier in cash.
 However, the COD procedure starts as soon as you place the order.